canonical/launchpad-manual/docs/user/tutorial/index.rst

 Tutorials
 =========

-Take a comprehensive, guided introduction to using Launchpad starting with launchpadlib, a Python library that allows you to interact with Launchpad's API.
+Explore Launchpad through a series of comprehensive and guided tutorials, starting with launchpadlib, a Python library that allows you to interact with Launchpad's API.

 .. toctree::
    :maxdepth: 2